knutsoned/bevy_lazy_signals/rationale.md

 exclusive world access.
 The consumer of the API provides all static type information at compile-time, and is responsible for ensuring the concrete types of sources and triggers match up with the provided type signatures.

+Should be able to run systems to send signals and recompute memos as often as needed.
+If there is nothing to process, the systems exit quickly.
+Otherwise, everything but the effects system can run over and over in between systems that need to send signals and have the next one have the updates available.
+The idea is to reduce the need to pepper code with synchronous exclusive world stuff in the middle of issuing a bunch of commands.
+The developer is encouraged to design a data structure that is meant to be read-only in the user code, with updates sent as commands, and applied asynchronously.